CheesecakeLabs/soroban-dapps/dapps-profiling/readme.md

 2. **Comet Profiling**:
    - **Path**: `./src/profilings/comet-dex`
    - **Function**: `cometDexProfiling`
-   - **Description**: Compares the performance all Comet method transactions.
+   - **Description**: Logs the performance and resources used in all Comet contracts transactions.

 To run a use case, import its entry function in the main index file (`./src/index.ts`) and execute it with the required arguments.

-### Example: Running the Assets Profiling Use Case
+### Example: Running the Comet Profiling Use Case

 ```javascript
 import { StellarPlus } from "stellar-plus";